Leen-lz/Sorting-Algorithms/README.md

 Then use the ***merging process*** to combine the divided array.
 If the size is 2 during merging, compare only the two elements.

 ## ⏭ Quick Sort
-A divide and conquer sorting algorithm that uses a lower bound (first element), upper bound (last element), and pivot as varibles.
-The pivot is the lower bound.
+A divide and conquer sorting algorithm that uses a lower bound (first element), upper bound (last element), and pivot as variables.
+The pivot in this case, is the lower bound.
 Then we partition the array into two, where left partition values < pivot value > right partition values.
 Apply recursion to each partition until array size = **1**.

 ## ⏭ Bucket Sort